Water, Education, Health Services

 What will I do?

-As a volunteer, you’ll have the opportunity to engage with community members and support them by helping on the project While on-site for the project you will also learn more about the community you are helping and engage in some fun surprise activities.
+As a volunteer, you’ll have the opportunity to engage with community members your supporting and connect with them while in Guatemala.
+You will also learn more about the community you are helping and engage in some fun surprise activities.

 Where will I stay?